Geometry, Computation, and Optimality in Stochastic Optimization: Minimax optimality and quadratically convex constraint sets

 \subsection{A warm-up: $p$-norm constraint sets for $p \ge 2$}

-The results for the basic case that the constraints $\Theta$ are an $\ell_p$-ball while the gradients belong to a different $\ell_r$-ball are special cases of the theorems to come, the proofs (appendicized) are simpler and provide intuition for the later results.
+Though the results for the basic case that $\optdomain$ is an $\ell_p$-ball while the gradients belong to a different $\ell_r$-ball are special cases of the theorems to come, the proofs provide intuition for the later results.
 We distinguish between two cases depending on the value of $r$ in the gradient norm.
 The case that $r \in [1, 2]$ corresponds roughly to ``sparse'' gradients, while the case $r \ge 2$ corresponds to harder problems with dense gradients.
-We provide information theoretic proofs of the following two results in Appendices~\ref{prf:prop-lp-ball-q12} and~\ref{prf:prop-lp-ball-q2infty}, respectively. \begin{proposition}[Sparse gradients] Let $\Theta = \ball{p}{0}{1}$ with $p\geq 2$ and $\gamma(\cdot) = \norm{\cdot}_r$ where $r \in [1, 2]$.
+We provide information theoretic proofs of the following two results in Sec.~\ref{prf:prop-lp-ball-q12} and~\ref{prf:prop-lp-ball-q2infty}, respectively. \begin{proposition}[Sparse gradients] Let $\optdomain = \ball{p}{0}{1}$ with $p\geq 2$ and $\gamma(\cdot) = \norm{\cdot}_r$ where $r \in [1, 2]$.
 Then

 \end{proposition}